wenjielee11/github-bot/README.md

 - `TRIAGE_BOT_JAMAI_PROJECT_ID`: The project ID for JamAIBase.

 ## Features
-The bot includes several key features:
+The bot includes several key features, each powered by JamAIBase:

 ### 1. Issue Handling
 - **Create and Close Issues:** Automatically creates and closes issues based on predefined conditions.
+This feature utilizes JamAIBase's Generative Tables to generate precise issue descriptions and close issues with accurate resolutions.
 - **Comment on Issues:** Adds comments to issues when specific events occur.
+JamAIBase's built-in RAG and chunk reranking ensure comments are relevant and context-aware.

 ### 2. Pull Request Handling
 - **Review Pull Requests:** Automatically reviews pull requests for certain conditions, such as missing CHANGELOG updates or potential secret key leaks.
+JamAIBase powers the analysis by providing high accuracy checks and generating insightful feedback.
 - **Suggest Labels:** Automatically suggests labels for new pull requests.
+Leveraging JamAIBase's advanced AI capabilities, the bot can suggest the most appropriate labels based on pull request content.

 ### 3. Event Handling
 - **Webhook Events:** Handles various GitHub webhook events, such as `issues`, `pull_request`, and `push`.
+JamAIBase processes the events, ensuring that the bot's responses are timely and accurate.

 ## Usage
 1. **Run the Bot:**